-The principal effect of rendering 'a Queue.queue abstract is that only the operations empty, insert, and remove may be performed on values of that type.
-We may not make use of the fact that a queue is "really" a pair of lists simply because it is implemented this way.
-Instead we have obscured this fact by opaquely ascribing a signature that does not define the type 'a queue.
-This ensures that all clients of the structure Queue are insulated from the details of how queues are implemented.
-This means that the implementation can be changed without fear of breaking any client code, a strong tool for enhancing maintainability of large programs.
-Were abstraction not enforced, the client might well (inadvertently or deliberately) make use of the representation of queues as pairs of lists, forcing all client code to be reconsidered whenever a change of representation occurs.
+For the type 'a Queue.queue to be abstract means that the only operations that may be performed on values of that type are empty, insert, and remove.
+Importantly, we may not make use of the fact that a queue is really a pair of lists on the grounds that it is implemented this way.
+We have obscured this fact by opaquely ascribing a signature that does not provide a definition for the type 'a queue.
+All clients of the structure Queue are insulated from the details of how queues are implemented.
+Consequently, the implementation of queues can be changed without breaking any client code, as long as the new implementation satisfies the same signature.

-A closely-related reason for hiding the representation of a type is that it allows us to isolate the enforcement of representation invariants to the implementation of the abstraction.
+Hiding the representation of a type allows us to isolate the enforcement of representation invariants on a data structure.
 We may think of the type 'a Queue.queue as the type of states of an abstract machine whose sole instructions are empty (the initial state), insert, and remove.
-Internally to the structure

-Queue we may wish to impose invariants on the internal state of the machine.
-The beauty of data abstraction is that it supports an elegant technique for enforcing such invariants.

-The technique, called the assume-ensure, or rely-guarantee, technique reduces enforcement of representation invariants to these two requirements:
+Internally to the structure Queue we may wish to impose invariants on the internal state of the machine.
+The beauty of data abstraction is that it provides an elegant means of enforcing such invariants, called the assume-ensure, or rely-guarantee, method.
+It reduces the enforcement of representation invariants to these two requirements: